 She climbed out of the gully and went on to race four times, including the opening round, the quarter finals, the semi-finals, and the finals.

 And she didn’t just compete, she won the bronze medal.

 Shortly after the awards ceremony, which she attended in a wheelchair, she went back to the hospital for treatment.
 They say she’ll be there for some time recovering from the wounds.

-Already heralded as a true champion in Slovenia (her’s marks their fifth Olympic Winter Games medal in Slovenia’s history), she will return as a giant.
-As well she should.
+Already heralded as a true champion in Slovenia (hers marks their fifth Olympic Winter Games medal in Slovenia’s history), she returned as a giant.
+As well she should have.

 She’s a giant in my eyes.

 Her teammate, Barbara Jezersek, said, “She won’t compete again, because the injury is too bad.
 What she did was something amazing.
 She wanted to get a medal, and she did.
 She is like a hero now in Slovenia.
 She has really strong will to compete.
 The coach tell her to stop skiing because of injury.
 But she was too strong.
 She wouldn’t listen.”